Skip to main content

 This project uses the upstream sources, without patches.

-Restart the docker daemons
+Restart the Docker daemons

 sudo systemctl restart docker

-Check if both projects are pushed
+Verify if both projects are pushed

-Check if both the current project and the helper are on the xpack-development branch and the latest commits are pushed to GitHub.
+Verify that both the current project and the helper are on the xpack-development branch and the latest commits are pushed to GitHub.

 Build the x64 Windows binaries